 Oregon’s Employment Department COVID-19 page provides more information.

-PUC: $600 benefit payments to those currently eligible for regular UI benefits will be available by Friday, April 10, 2020.
-PUC is payable for weeks claimed beginning Sunday, March 29, 2020 through the week ending July 25, 2020
+PUC: $600 benefit payments to those currently eligible for regular UI benefits were made available by Friday, April 10, 2020.
+Benefits ended on July 25, 2020.

 Pennsylvania’s Department of Labor & Industry has updated its site to provide important employment benefit updates as the situation evolves.
 The following rules have been temporarily suspended due to the emergency declaration to make it easier to file for UC benefits: